-mural exhibition paintings gallery portrait painter
+mural exhibition paintings gallery portrait painter concert hall

 This year I'm going on lots of trips with my school.
-Last month we went to an 1 about local artists.
+Last month we went to an 1 ... exhibition ... about local artists.
 And next week we're going to look round a 2 to look at pictures.
 We've never seen any 3 by famous artists before, so we're very excited.
 Our teacher says there'll be a 4 there, too, who does pictures of people.
 And we'll get a chance to paint a bit of a 5 on one of the walls!
 So visitors will see it in the future.

-- 6 Choose the correct answer: a, b or c.
+Then we're going to a big 6.... to listen to some music.
+Brilliant!

-- 1 That can't be a real person!
+1 That can't be a real person!
 He hasn't moved for hours.

-- a living statue b sculpture c juggler
+living statue b sculpture c juggler

-- 2 The students have painted an amazing in the entrance hall.

-- a graffiti b mural c photo

-- 3 You need to hold the on your shoulder to play it.

-- a flute b violin c trumpet

-- 4 You play the by hitting and shaking it to make a noise.
+- 2 The students have painted an amazing in the entrance hall. - a graffiti b mural c photo - 3 You need to hold the on your shoulder to play it. - a flute b violin c trumpet - 4 You play the by hitting and shaking it to make a noise.

-- a keyboard b tambourine c clarinet
+a keyboard b tambourine c clarinet

 - 5 The outside the station plays the mouth organ, and people give him money.

 - a juggler b busker c artist

+- My favourite is the recorder.

+a instrument b music c song

 - 7 Write about a concert you've been to (80-100 words).
 Use the questions to help you.

 - Where was the concert or festival?

 - Who played there?

-- Write about one of the bands or performers you saw
+- Write about one of the bands or performers you saw.

 - Did you like the music?
-Why? / Why not?
+Why/Why not?